keshavjha06/react-appwrite-realtime-chat/README.md

 $ npm run dev
 ```

-Create a new `.env` folder and create the necessary variables based on the `src/appwriteConfig.js` file.
+Create a new `.env` file and create the necessary variables based on the `src/appwriteConfig.js` file.
 Appwrite setup will be covered in the next step.

 ```js
 //appwrite.Config.js